Laravel-Backpack/theme-skeleton/readme.md

 ## Change log

-Please see the [changelog](changelog.md) for more information on what has changed recently.
+Changes are documented here on Github.
+Please see the [Releases tab](/releases).

 ## Testing